 Potency & Quality

-While Alpha BRAIN’s proprietary blends look solid, well-designed & adequately dosed, they obscure the individual ingredient dosages for each nootropic, in effect obscuring my confidence in the formula.
-This is typically one of the first things I look for in a nootropic supplement, so it’s never a good start, even for solid supplements, when they decide to go with proprietary blend formulation.
+While Alpha BRAIN’s proprietary blends look solid enough, they do obscure the individual ingredient dosages for each nootropic, effectively (and deliberately) obscuring the formula’s effectiveness.
+This is typically one of the first things I look for in a nootropic supplement, so it’s never a good look, even for a well-regarded one as Alpha BRAIN, when they hide their ingredient dosages.

-Furthermore, Alpha BRAIN supplies double the B6 amount found in Brain Force.
-Not that this is a huge deal, but yee.
-It is something.
+What’s more, Alpha BRAIN supplies double the vitamin B6 found in Brain Force.
+Not that this is a huge deal, but it’s potentially indicative of all-around greater potency on Alpha BRAIN’s side.

 |||